efdevcon/devcon-website/src/content/dips/en/DIP-8.md

 ---
-Summary: "The main objective of this DIP is to replicate the experience of using POAP in Devcon 5 (Osaka).
-This being establishing the process for which every attendee gets one (and only one) POAP redemption code when they show up at the registration desk."
+Summary: 'The main objective of this DIP is to replicate the experience of using POAP in Devcon 5 (Osaka).
+This being establishing the process for which every attendee gets one (and only one) POAP redemption code when they show up at the registration desk.'
 Github URL: https://github.com/efdevcon/DIPs/blob/master/DIPs/DIP-8.md
 DIP: 8
 Title: Proof of Attendance Protocol - basics